Sahara: Temperature

 The sky is usually clear above the desert, and the sunshine duration is extremely high everywhere in the Sahara.
 Most of the desert has more than 3,600 hours of bright sunshine per year (over 82% of daylight hours), and a wide area in the eastern part has over 4,000 hours of bright sunshine per year (over 91% of daylight hours).
-The highest values are very close to the theoretical maximum value.
-A value of 4300 hours (98%) of the time would be recorded in Upper Egypt (Aswan, Luxor) and in the Nubian Desert (Wadi Halfa).
+The highest values are very close to the theoretical maximum: a value of 4,300 hours, representing 98% of the total number of daylight hours per year, has been recorded both in Upper Egypt (Aswan, Luxor) and in the Nubian Desert (Wadi Halfa).
 The annual average direct solar irradiation is around 2,800 kWh/(m2 year) in the Great Desert.
 The Sahara has a huge potential for solar energy production.

 The high position of the Sun, the extremely low relative humidity, and the lack of vegetation and rainfall make the Great Desert the hottest large region in the world, and the hottest place on Earth during summer in some spots.
 The average high temperature exceeds 38 to 40 C during the hottest month nearly everywhere in the desert except at very high altitudes.
-The world's highest officially recorded average daily high temperature was 47 C in a remote desert town in the Algerian Desert called Bou Bernous, at an elevation of 378 m above sea level, and only Death Valley, California rivals it.
+The world's highest mean monthly maximum temperature was 47 C in a remote desert town in the Algerian Desert called Bou Bernous, at an elevation of 378 m above sea level; it is rivaled only by Death Valley, California.

 Other hot spots in Algeria such as Adrar, Timimoun, In Salah, Ouallene, Aoulef, Reggane with an elevation between 200 and 400 m above sea level get slightly lower summer average highs, around 46 C during the hottest months of the year.
 Salah, well known in Algeria for its extreme heat, has average high temperatures of 43.8 C, 46.4 C, 45.5 C and 41.9 C in June, July, August and September respectively.
 There are even hotter spots in the Sahara, but they are located in extremely remote areas, especially in the Azalai, lying in northern Mali.
-The major part of the desert experiences around three to five months when the average high strictly exceeds 40 C; while in the southern central part of the desert, there are up to six or seven months when the average high temperature strictly exceeds 40 C. Some examples of this are Bilma, Niger and Faya-Largeau, Chad.
+The major part of the desert experiences around three to five months when the average high exceeds 40 C; while in the southern central part of the desert, there are up to six or seven months when the average high temperature exceeds 40 C. Some examples of this are Bilma, Niger and Faya-Largeau, Chad.
 The annual average daily temperature exceeds 20 C everywhere and can approach 30 C in the hottest regions year-round.
 However, most of the desert has a value in excess of 25 C.